KaiaWalters/KaiaWalters/README.md

 ## Ahoy traveler, my name is Kaia!

 I'm a freelance developer based in Boston.
-I have a passion for community advocacy and aspire to use my skills to build the people around and empower others to do the same.
+I have a passion for community advocacy.
+I aspire to use my skills to build the people around and empower others to do the same.
 I'm still tinkering with ideas on how to do this sustainably.

 ### Current Skill Set